How To Find & Fix Duplicated Content

 You will then see a report about different aspects of your content.
 All are interesting and important, but what we want to focus on is duplicate content.
 Siteliner will tell you in the navigation what percent of content their tool thinks is duplicated on your website.
-In the case of my website, it is 5%.
+In the case of my website at the time of this scan, it is 5%.

-You can click the navigation to see the full report.
-What we want to pay attention to on the full report is the “Match Percentage” and “Match Pages”.
+You can click the “Duplicate Content” link in the navigation to see the full report.
+What we want to pay attention to on the full report are the “Match Percentage” and “Match Pages”.
 In my case, the analytics-courses page has a 43% match to 2 other pages.
-You can click to the URL for more details and to see what pages are matching.
-Anything above a 50% match is worth reviewing and, regardless of match percentage, anything with more than 2 pages matching is also worth reviewing.
+You can click on the URL for more details and to see what pages are matching.
+Anything above a 50% match is worth reviewing and, regardless of match percentage, anything with more than two or more matching pages is also worth reviewing.

 Method #2: Analytics Page Titles

-An alternative way to check for duplicate content is to rely on the page title dimension in Google Analytics.
-To locate this, go to the all pages report, which is located at Behavior -> Site Content -> All Pages.
-Once here, change the primary dimension to page title or add a secondary dimension of page title.
-You can then sort by page title to see if any pages contain the same title, or a nearly identical title.
+An alternative way to check for duplicate content is to rely on the page title dimension in GA4.
+To locate this, go to Reports, then expand Engagement.
+Under Engagement, click “Pages and screens”.
+Once here, change the primary dimension in the table to “Page title and screen name”.
+You can then add a secondary dimension by clicking the plus sign to “Page path and screen class”.
+You can then sort by the “Page Title” column (hover over the column title and you’ll see an arrow you can click to sort).
+Once sorted, you can see if any pages contain the same title or a nearly identical title.

-This isn’t always a perfect means of locating it but can give you some ideas if pages speak to the same topic.
-As well, you can search through the page titles for common phrases—for example, in my case I could search for other page titles that may reference SEO, plugins or response status codes.
+This isn’t always a perfect means of locating duplication but can give you some ideas if pages speak to the same topic.
+Also, you can search through the page titles for common phrases—for example, in my case I could search for other page titles that may reference SEO, plugins, or response status codes.
 Anything that seems to share similar or identical title tags is worth reviewing for possible duplicate content issues.

-On Elementive’s website, we have a few instances where multiple pages rank for the same term.
+As you can see in the screenshot below, Elementive’s website has a few instances where multiple pages rank for the same query.
 This doesn’t necessarily mean those pages are duplicated.
-But it does mean those pages are competing to rank for the same term and, at least in Google’s evaluation, that the pages may serve a similar intention.
-It would be worthwhile to review these pages and see what, if anything, should be done.
+But it does mean those pages are competing to rank for the same term and, at least in Google’s evaluation, that the pages may serve a similar purpose.
+It would be worthwhile to review these pages and see what, if anything, should be done to resolve that duplication.

-The next step is to review what you suspect might be duplicated content found in step one.
-Remember, what we found in step way isn’t definitively duplicated, just potentially duplicated.
+The next step is to review what you suspect might be duplicated content found based on your findings in step one.
+Remember, what we found in step one isn’t definitively duplicated, just potentially duplicated.
 As you review the potentially duplicated pages, you want to ask yourself a few different questions.

 Do the pages have identical or nearly identical content?

-It is important to distinguish between identical and nearly identical.
-As you review the pages that may be duplicated, determine how duplicated they are and if this is an exact match or only a partial match.
-That changes how you may want to address a problem.
-Some of the near matches are easy enough to spot without any tools to help.
-However, a tool like Diffchecker can help where it is harder to tell how exact the duplication may be.
-You can put in two sets of content into Diffchecker and see how closely the match.
-Diffchecker will also highlight what is the same/different across pages.
+For pages that are nearly identical but not exactly identical, you need to review the content more deeply to see what the differences are and if those differences are enough to matter.
+Some of the differences within near matches are easy enough to spot without any tools to help.
+However, a tool like Diffchecker can help where it is harder to tell how great the duplication may be.
+You can put two sets of content in Diffchecker and see how close the content matches between pages.
+Diffchecker will also highlight what is the same or different across pages, which is helpful for spotting key differences between pages.

 Why bother with this evaluation?
-Well, sometimes, you can end up with false positives where an automated tool, like Site Liner, says the pages are duplicated but a human would understand the differences.
+Well, sometimes, you can end up with false positives where an automated tool, like Siteliner, says the pages are duplicated but a human would understand the differences.
 For example, you might have two product categories that share a lot of products.
-A tool like Site Liner tells you those two product categories match at 80% but using Diffchecker you can easily spot the 20% of differences.
-And, perhaps, that 20% that is different really matters and a human would likely understand these pages are distinct and not duplicated.
-But, if the 20% difference doesn’t much matter to humans, then you do have a duplicate problem that needs to be addressed.
+A tool like Siteliner tells you those two product categories match at 80% so you flag it for evaluation.
+As you are evaluating, you can’t really tell how the pages differ but using Diffchecker you can easily spot the 20% worth of differences in the content.
+Perhaps, that 20% that is different really matters and a human would likely understand these pages are distinct and not duplicated.
+Chances are robots will understand this difference too since they use natural language processing to view content like humans.
+Of course, if the 20% difference doesn’t much matter, then you do have a duplicate problem that needs to be addressed.

 It can be difficult to locate this type of duplicate on your own.
 Once you are close to the subject matter, you can spot the nuances that make each page distinct.
 To avoid this bias, don’t rely solely on your own evaluation of the page.
-Ask your customers and visitors to describe the differences in a survey or brief interview.
-If they can tell you why these pages are different, then you don’t have a problem.
-But, if people can’t describe the difference, you have duplicated pages to fix.
+Ask your customers and visitors to describe the differences in a survey, a brief interview, or as part of a usability test.
+If customers and visitors can tell you why these pages are different, then you don’t have a problem.
+But, if people can’t describe the difference, or seem to be struggling to find the difference, you have duplicated pages that need to be fixed.